semaphoreci/docs/toolbox-reference_5b7bdc1d0428631d7a8a2fcc.md

 #### Description

-The `cache` script is used for storing files that you want to reuse between jobs of a Semaphore 2.0 project.
+The `cache` script is used for storing files that you want to reuse among the jobs of a Semaphore 2.0 project.

-A key is created on a per Semaphore 2.0 project basis to help you store files between jobs.
+Each key is created on a per Semaphore 2.0 project basis to help you share files between jobs.

 #### Command Line Parameters

 The `cache` utility operates in two modes: *store* and *restore*.

-In the *store* code the general form of the `cache` command is the following:
+In the *store* mode the general form of the `cache` command is the following:

     cache store --key key_value --path cache_dir